Skip to content

 Microsoft Edge browser more option and settings

 On the Settings page, click “Accessibility” in the left-hand menu.
-Then, in the Page colors section, choose the color scheme you’d like to use.
+In the Page colors section, choose the color scheme matching personal preferences.

 Turn page colors on or off in Edge updated